Skip to main content

 • Dressing, grooming, and bathing

-• Providing reminders to residents to take medications that are self-administered, or providing storage for medications if requested
+• Providing reminders to residents to take self-administered medications or providing storage for medications, if requested

 • Who owns the residence?